-Hendersonville has four distinct high school zones and a $145,000 median price gap between the top and bottom.
+Hendersonville has four distinct high school zones and roughly a $130,000 median price gap between the top and the bottom.
 Which zone your target address falls in is not a footnote in your home search.
 It is the frame around everything else.

-Most cities in Sumner County are structured around one or two high schools.
+Most cities in Sumner County are built around one or two high schools.
 Hendersonville runs four: Beech, Hendersonville High, Station Camp, and Liberty Creek.
 The closed sale data from the past 12 months shows how much that matters to buyers.
-Beech zone homes closed at a median of $595,000.
-Hendersonville High School zone closed at $450,000.
-That is a $145,000 spread inside one city boundary, driven almost entirely by the school assignment attached to the address.
+Beech zone homes closed at a median of $585,500.
+The Hendersonville High School zone closed at $455,938.
+That is roughly a $130,000 spread inside one city boundary, driven almost entirely by the school assignment attached to the address.

-All 1,138 closings in this analysis are in Sumner County, and school assignments are sourced from the ElementarySchool, JuniorHighSchool, and HighSchool fields in the RealTracs MLS data.
+All 1,162 zone closings in this analysis are in Sumner County, and school assignments are sourced from the ElementarySchool, JuniorHighSchool, and HighSchool fields in the RealTracs MLS data.
 Verify all school assignments directly with Sumner County Schools before purchase.

 Beech High School Zone: The Highest-Volume and Highest-Priced Zone in Hendersonville

-The Beech zone led all four zones with 494 closed sales over the past 12 months and carried the highest median at $595,000.
-Homes here had a median year built of 2018 and median square footage of 2,600.
-About 69 percent of closings included an HOA.
-The zone is anchored by Durham Farms, which alone produced 80 closings, the single most active subdivision in any zone in the city.
-Laurel Park, Mansker Farms, Colonial Acres, and Norman Farm round out the top five by volume.
+The Beech zone led all four zones with 508 closed sales over the past 12 months and carried the highest median at $585,500.
+Homes here had a median year built of 2016 and median square footage of 2,594.
+About 67 percent of closings included an HOA.
+The zone is anchored by Durham Farms, which alone produced about 75 closings, the single most active subdivision in any zone in the city.
+Mansker Farms, Laurel Park, Colonial Acres, Oak Creek Estates, and Norman Farm round out the top of the list by volume.
+Buyers searching for Beech zone options below the zone median will also find established neighborhoods like Trace at Alexandria and 55-plus communities like The Gatherings, both priced well under $500,000.

-A year ago the Beech zone median was $576,543.
-Today it is $595,000, a gain of $18,457 or 3.2 percent.
-That appreciation is being driven primarily by the new construction activity in Durham Farms and Mansker Farms, where builder pricing has continued to push higher.
-Buyers who are comparing Beech zone homes to Station Camp homes should understand that the $10,000 median difference between the two ($595K vs $585K) is not consistent across all price tiers.
-At entry price points, the zones can be close.
+A year ago the Beech zone median was $570,000.
+Today it is $585,500, a gain of $15,500 or 2.7 percent.
+That appreciation is being driven primarily by the new construction activity in Durham Farms and Mansker Farms, where builder pricing has continued to climb.
+Buyers comparing Beech zone homes to Station Camp homes should understand that the roughly $5,500 median difference between the two is not consistent across all price tiers.
+At entry price points the zones run close.
 At $700,000 and above, the Beech zone premium becomes more pronounced.

-Station Camp High School Zone: Tighter Geography, Strong Appreciation
+Station Camp High School Zone: Tighter Geography, Strongest Appreciation

-The Station Camp zone is smaller by geography and volume, with 187 closings and a median of $585,000.
-What it lacks in inventory it makes up in appreciation: Station Camp showed the strongest year-over-year gain of any zone, moving from $560,000 to $585,000, a $25,000 increase representing 4.5 percent growth.
-Homes here had a median year built of 2015 and the second-largest median square footage at 2,644.
-About 76 percent of closings had an HOA.
+The Station Camp zone is smaller by geography and volume, with 192 closings and a median of $580,000.
+What it lacks in inventory it makes up in appreciation: Station Camp posted the strongest year-over-year gain of any zone, moving from $560,000 to $580,000, a $20,000 increase representing 3.6 percent growth.
+Homes here had a median year built of 2014 and the second-largest median square footage at 2,640.
+About 77 percent of closings carried an HOA.

-Millstone is the dominant subdivision in the Station Camp zone with 29 closings, followed by Saundersville Station with 13.
-Stonecrest and Stonecrest Townhomes add another 15 combined.
-Buyers searching specifically for Station Camp Elementary tend to drive up demand in this zone and have for several years running.
-The Station Camp zone sits in the northwestern part of Hendersonville, with relatively direct access to Vietnam Veterans Blvd compared to neighborhoods on the eastern side of the city.
+Millstone is the dominant subdivision in the Station Camp zone with 29 closings, followed by Saundersville Station with about 30 counting its phase sections.
+Stonecrest and Country Hills add more volume, and River Chase and Wynbrooke round out the established options, with all-brick construction and no-HOA pricing that attracts buyers who want the zone without the association dues.
+Buyers searching specifically for Station Camp Elementary tend to drive up demand here, and have for several years running.
+The zone sits in the northwestern part of Hendersonville, with relatively direct access to Vietnam Veterans Blvd compared to neighborhoods on the eastern side of the city.

 Data from RealTracs MLS.
 Rolling 12-month period.
 Closed sales only.
 School assignments verified from MLS fields.

-Hendersonville High School Zone: Entry Point, High Volume, Flat Appreciation
+Hendersonville High School Zone: Entry Point, High Volume, Steady Appreciation

-The HHS zone is Hendersonville’s most accessible market by price.
-The 426 closings carried a median of $450,000, the lowest of the four zones.
-Homes here had a median year built of 1986 and median square footage of 1,989.
-Only 45 percent of closings included an HOA, which is the lowest penetration of any zone and a meaningful distinction for buyers watching monthly carrying costs.
-Anderson Park led the zone with 21 closings, followed by Waterford Village (11), Cumberland Place (10), and Nearwater Place (9).
+The HHS zone is Hendersonville's most accessible market by price.
+The 439 closings carried a median of $455,938, the lowest of the four zones.
+Homes here had a median year built of 1986 and median square footage of 2,064.
+Only about 44 percent of closings included an HOA, the lowest penetration of any zone and a meaningful distinction for buyers watching monthly carrying costs.
+Anderson Park led the zone with 23 closings, followed by Cumberland Place, Waterford Village, Chesapeake Harbor, and Nearwater Place.

-A year ago the HHS zone median was $450,500.
-Today it is $450,000, essentially flat.
+A year ago the HHS zone median was $450,000.
+Today it is $455,938, a gain of about 1.3 percent.
 For buyers, that is a stable entry point without the appreciation pressure seen in Beech and Station Camp.
-For sellers in the HHS zone, the data suggests the market is holding value rather than building it.
-The oldest median year built of any zone (1986) means buyers should budget for updates and factor potential deferred maintenance into their offer strategy.
+For sellers in the HHS zone, the data suggests the market is holding value steadily rather than spiking.
+The oldest median year built of any zone, 1986, means buyers should budget for updates and factor potential deferred maintenance into their offer strategy.
 For a full picture of what buyers are actually getting at $500,000 across Hendersonville right now, What $500,000 Buys You in Hendersonville TN covers the neighborhood breakdown in detail.

 Getting Around Hendersonville and Who Is Actually Searching by Zone

 Hendersonville sits on Old Hickory Lake east of Nashville, and most of the city feeds onto Vietnam Veterans Blvd (Hwy 386) as the primary Nashville commute corridor.
-From central Hendersonville, plan for 40 to 45 minutes to downtown Nashville or the Vanderbilt/HCA corridor most mornings.
+From central Hendersonville, plan for 40 to 45 minutes to downtown Nashville or the Vanderbilt and HCA employment corridor most mornings.
 The bottleneck tends to concentrate where Indian Lake Blvd and New Shackle Island Road funnel traffic onto 386 heading west.
-Buyers coming from the eastern side of the city near the lake add another 10 to 15 minutes to that baseline.
+Buyers coming from the eastern side of the city near the lake add another 10 to 15 minutes to that baseline, so commute tolerance often shapes which zone a family can realistically target.

 For a comparison of how school zone pricing works in Gallatin and Sumner County more broadly, see Best School Zones in Sumner County TN.